Date: Tue, 4 Jul 2006 (delayed)

 little more pathetic than threatening, except for the weapons.
 No one spoke any

-English except for one guy who was slightly better dressed than the others, and
+English apart from one guy who was slightly better dressed than the others, and

-knew a few phrases and words.
+knew a few words and phrases.
 In all honesty, none of them seemed to be the

 Sharpest Carrots in the Garden.
 That included the apparent leader of the bunch,